 One way to keep this follow-up effort in check is “evergreen content”: content that stays fresh and up-to-date for a long time.
 At the same time, it constantly brings new visitors to your site.
 This in turn has a positive effect on your content ROI (return on investment): The income from the content increases steadily, while the effort is high, especially at the beginning, but is low afterwards.

 Last but not least, evergreen content is particularly popular in content marketing.
 After all, it often answers basic questions.
-This allows you to reach people who are at the beginning of their customer journey.
+This means you can reach people who are at the beginning of their customer journey.
 You can then hopefully prove to them that you are as knowledgeable as you are trustworthy with further helpful articles.

 In short: evergreen content pays off in the long term.
-The only question is: how do you find the right topics?
-And what's the best way to implement them?
+The only question is: How do you find the right topics?
+And how do you best implement them?

 Evergreen content: Finding topic ideas

-Let's take the topic of "WordPress" as an example.
+Let’s take the topic of “WordPress” as an example.
 Things are constantly changing here.
-New features are added, others are dropped or revised.
-How can we deal with this?
+New features are added, others are removed or revised.
+How can you deal with this?

 - You could write an article: “All the new features in WordPress 6.1”.
 This is as up-to-date as it is relevant around the release date of this version.
 However, your article will be outdated as soon as WordPress 6.2 is discussed and released.